clojure-lsp/clojure-lsp-intellij/README.md

 ## Rationale

-Intellij is the only mainstream editor with no good, free and dedicated support for LSP, there are already excelent plugins for Clojure like [Cursive](https://cursive-ide.com/) which provides lots of features with REPL support or [ClojureKit](https://github.com/gregsh/Clojure-Kit) which adds basic Clojure support for the language, but none uses clojure-lsp or follows the LSP standard which some users may prefer as some features are only available in clojure-lsp.
+IntelliJ is the only mainstream editor without a plugin with good, free, and dedicated support for LSP, there are already excellent plugins for Clojure like [Cursive](https://cursive-ide.com/) which provides lots of features with REPL support or [ClojureKit](https://github.com/gregsh/Clojure-Kit) which adds basic Clojure support for the language, but none uses clojure-lsp or follows the LSP standard which some users may prefer as [some features](https://clojure-lsp.io/features/) are only available in clojure-lsp.

-Keep in mind that this plugin provides only LSP features which relies on clojure-lsp (and clj-kondo under the hood) static analysis, so no runtime features exists, like REPL integration or support, for that a separated plugin is needed as it's not possible to use only the REPL part of other plugins like Cursive together with this plugin.
+Keep in mind that this plugin provides only LSP features relying on clojure-lsp (and clj-kondo under the hood) static analysis, so no runtime features exist, like REPL integration or support, for that a separated plugin is needed as it's not possible to use only the REPL part of other plugins like Cursive together with this plugin.

-Also, this plugin does not use IntelliJ's LSP support for 2 reasons:
+Also, this plugin does not use IntelliJ's LSP support yet for 2 reasons:
   - The LSP feature is only available for Ultimate Edition (paid edition), making this plugin only available for those editions.
   - The LSP feature is pretty alpha, missing some features yet, some that were already implemented in this plugin.

----

 ## LSP implemented capabilities